tgvashworth/integrator/README.md

 - Explicit dependencies
     - Ordering is defined and deterministic

-**Integrator** is an experiment in fixing this.
-It's a test runner and authoring framework that tries to help.
+**Integrator** is a test runner and authoring framework that tries to help.

 ## Concepts